 There are several indicators to look for when investigating something up for auction on a site like eBay.
 Sellers offering large quantities of one product over several time periods are typically suspect.
 It could mean the seller's part of a larger ring of organized crime and has received a bulk of stolen goods from someone else.
 Merchandise that's still factory sealed is also potentially part of an online fence, as retailers believe that almost 40 percent of "new in box" merchandise sold online is stolen [source: National Retail Federation].
 Sellers looking to sell brand-new, stolen merchandise as quickly as possible don't expect people to care whether or not something is shrink-wrapped; in fact, some buyers might find it more attractive, since they know their item isn't used.

-For lots more information on online auctions, the Internet and crime, take a chance on the next page.
+For lots more information on online auctions, the Internet and crime, take a chance below.